-“Maybe it’s just in the air right now, but I’ve been hearing a lot of that.
-One thought that occurred to me yesterday is this: A majority of American citizens have been asking, demanding, begging for improvements to our gun safety laws for a long time.
+One thought that occurred to me: A majority of American citizens have been asking, demanding, begging for improvements to our gun safety laws for a long time.
 The asks have been reasonable and accommodating.
-The asks have been small changes and simple fixes — like closing the gun show loopholes, or universal background checks.
+The asks have been small changes and simple fixes — like closing the private sale loopholes, or implementing universal background checks.
 That same majority of Americans who want better gun regulations have listened to opposing views and acknowledged how unique and important our constitutional amendments are.
 But still, despite the patience, and small asks, and focus on common sense, and wide bi-partisan support for change, no action has been taken.

 Have people reached the point where the majority of Americans are no longer willing to be accommodating about this?
 Are people feeling like: Hey, we tried to do this in small ways that wouldn’t freak you out, but you wouldn’t compromise even an inch.
 And now we’re done talking about small ways.
 We want all guns gone.
 Our patience is officially exhausted.
 You had your chance, but you weren’t willing to work with us, and now you’re going to lose your gun privileges.

-I was honestly a bit stunned at the bold demands and am so curious to know if you were seeing the same thing.
-I’m becoming convinced some sort of tipping point has been reached on the gun situation in our country.
-This is a quote I read from a friend in Michigan.
+This is a quote I read on Facebook from a friend in Michigan.
 He’s a middle-aged white man; a lawyer who I’ve always known to be pro-gun rights, and who lives in a county where there are a lot of hunters, so he’s surrounded by gun-owning friends, co-workers and family members:

 You want a full gun ban?
 That’s impossible.
 It could never happen here.

-I have never thought it was possible either.
+I never thought it was possible either.
+But lots of things Americans thought could never happen here, have happened.
 Do you remember the 90’s?
-At that time, no one could imagine we would have openly gay teachers in our schools.
-Or that gay marriage would be legal.
+At that time, no one could imagine that gay marriage would be legal.
 People predicted it would take several generations for anything like that to happen.
-But that wasn’t the case (thankfully!).
+It didn’t.

 People think guns will never be taken away.
 But there is a tipping point and I think we’ve reached it.
 The time for half measures is long gone.
-And now guns will be banned.
+And a gun ban could now be possible.

 Making heroin and meth illegal hasn’t worked, why would it work with guns?

-But it would take strict laws and time.
+It would take strict laws and time.
 Perhaps five to ten years.
-And then we would rarely if ever see piles of dead kids.
-So for me, even though I’ve always been pro-gun rights, I would support a full ban at this point.
+And then we would rarely if ever see these senseless, totally preventable gun deaths.
+So for me, even though I’ve always been supportive of gun rights, I would now support a full ban.
 Personally, I believe it is actually inevitable.

-You keep talking about simple regulations.
+You mentioned simple regulations.
 Like what?
-What are you talking about?
 What laws would prevent gun violence?

 No solution will be perfect, and one idea does not necessarily preclude another.
 We can try many different things.
-Here are 12 smart regulations I’ve seen suggested.
-None have been taken seriously or advocated for by gun owners.
-(There are dozens and dozens more on this thread.)
+Here are 10 smart regulations I’ve seen suggested:

 – A true national background check for all gun sales with a fully funded complete database.